 Secondary Fine Arts

-Opportunities for middle and high school students to participate in the arts continue to grow with 86 percent of middle school students participating in fine arts courses during the school year and 41 percent of high school students participating in fine art classes.
+Opportunities for middle and high school students to participate in the arts continue to grow.
 The Williamson County Schools (WCS) strings programs have been recognized as among the fastest growing in the United States.

 Dance provides students an inclusive, collaborative, and reflective environment to explore the ways in which movement can benefit all areas of life, physically, emotionally, and socially.
 A growing program in WCS, courses including Introduction to Dance, Intermediate, Advanced, and IB Dance are offered at some of our WCS high schools.
 Open to beginners interested in learning movement as a means of expression and to seasoned performers looking to navigate the creative process in a more analytical and rigorous way, there is an option for all.
 Students may adjudicate into any level through their school options based on experience and personal goals.
 Please contact your specific school to learn more.